wanghaisheng/responsive-landing-page-starter/content/blog/en/how-to-receive-an-sms-with-blazor-and-signalr.md

 ## Prerequisites

-* You'll need a Vonage API account.
-You can [sign up here](https://dashboard.nexmo.com/sign-up)
+* You'll need a Vonage API account
 * You'll need the latest version of the [.NET Core 3.1 SDK](https://dotnet.microsoft.com/download/dotnet-core/3.1)
 * You'll need either Visual Studio 2019, Visual Studio for Mac, or Visual Studio Code, I will be using VS Code for this demo